utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-settings.md

 }
 ```

-The above rules for data redaction obfuscate values for those fields
+The data redaction rules obfuscate values for those fields.

 The data truncation option in the configuration truncates the actual values for the different fields.